My 15-Minute City: Upper West Side

 - Backyard Bonanza

-Ryan Heffernan’s passion for outdoor life in the Rocky Mountains fuels his creative success.
+Ryan Heffernan’s passion for the Rocky Mountains fuels his creative success.

 Lost Voyage of Capt.
 Scott

-A century after a ship’s ill-fated voyage to the South Pole, Robert Scott’s photos mysteriously resurface.
+A century a ship’s ill-fated voyage to the South Pole, Robert Scott’s photos resurface.

 Fake Plastic Trees

 How do you cover up towers that transmit cellphone signals?
-Artist Robert Voit shows the many ways.
+Artist Robert Voit shows the ways.

 Life In Stages

-In an ambitious multimedia project, photographer Frans Lanting takes on the history of life on Earth.
+In an ambitious survey, photographer Frans Lanting takes on the history of life on Earth.

 No Two Alike?

-Science professor and photographer Kenneth Libbrecht seeks out grand beauty in tiny snowflakes.
+Scientist and photographer Kenneth Libbrecht seeks grand beauty in tiny snowflakes.

 - Lost & Found